FRBNY-DSGE/DSGE.jl/README.md

 ## The `AbstractModel` Type and the Model Object

-The `AbstractModel` type provides a common infrastructure for all model objects, which greatly facilitates the implementation of new model specifications.
+The `AbstractModel` type provides a common interface for all model objects, which greatly facilitates the implementation of new model specifications.
 Any concrete subtype of `AbstractModel` can be passed to any function defined for `AbstractModel`, provided that the concrete type has the fields that the